Five steps to securing your identity infrastructure

 It’s important to understand the various Azure AD application consent experiences, the types of permissions and consent, and their implications on your organization’s security posture.
 By default, all users in Azure AD can grant applications that leverage the Microsoft identity platform to access your organization’s data.
 While allowing users to consent by themselves does allow users to easily acquire useful applications that integrate with Microsoft 365, Azure and other services, it can represent a risk if not used and monitored carefully.

-Microsoft recommends disabling future user consent operations to help reduce your surface area and mitigate this risk.
-If end-user consent is disabled, previous consent grants will still be honored but all future consent operations must be performed by an administrator.
-Admin consent can be requested by users through an integrated admin consent request workflow or through your own support processes.
-Before disabling end-user consent, use our recommendations to plan this change in your organization.
+Microsoft recommends restricting user consent to help reduce your surface area and mitigate this risk.
+You may also use app consent policies (preview) to restrict end-user consent to only verified publishers and only for permissions you select.
+If end-user consent is restricted, previous consent grants will still be honored but all future consent operations must be performed by an administrator.
+For restricted cases, admin consent can be requested by users through an integrated admin consent request workflow or through your own support processes.
+Before restricting end-user consent, use our recommendations to plan this change in your organization.
 For applications you wish to allow all users to access, consider granting consent on behalf of all users, making sure users who have not yet consented individually will be able to access the app.
 If you do not want these applications to be available to all users in all scenarios, use application assignment and Conditional Access to restrict user access to specific apps.

 Make sure users can request admin approval for new applications to reduce user friction, minimize support volume, and prevent users from signing up for applications using non-Azure AD credentials.
 Once you regulate your consent operations, administrators should audit app and consented permissions on a regular basis.